hoyekan/hoyekan.github.io/content/location.md

 title: "Location"
 date: 2024-05-08
 hidemeta: true
-description: "Professor Dr von Igelfeld's mailing and office addresses at the Institute of Romance Philology."
+description: "My mailing and office addresses at King Fahd University of Petroleum and Minerals (KFUPM)."

 ---